 Risk-Free Trial Period

-If you are in compliance with all of the above mentioned criteria, and you are not completely satisfied with their service, then they will refund your full purchase price.
+If you are in compliance with refund policy criteria, and you are not completely satisfied with their service, then they will refund your full purchase price.
 To claim your refund, send an email to email@example.com stating your VPN username and your reason for cancelling the subscription.
-No refunds will be given later than seven days from purchase date.
+No refunds will be given later than 31 days from purchase date.